SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 	They can be used to access the internal state of the knowledge base and the current state of execution in the rule engine.
 It is even possible to invoke the rule engine recursively while processing the action.

-	If the name of the function is enclosed in parenthesis, it refers to a *normal* function in the global namespace of the host language.
+	If the name of the function is enclosed in percentage characters, it refers to a *normal* function in the global namespace of the host language.
 In this case the first special argument is not passed to that function.

     Syntax / Example: (Call: %MsgBox%("Hello"))